MarcoPrieto2910/RuntimeCalculator/README.md

 When deployed as a Windows Service, the application is instead started and stopped by Windows.

+---

-## Running with the Fake OMAX Server
+# Running with the Fake OMAX Server

-The `FakeOmax` project can be used to simulate the machine during development.
+The `FakeOmax` project can be used to simulate the OMAX machine during development.

 Start the fake server first: